f5devcentral/access-labs/class1/module2/lab02.rst

 Per-Request Policy - After a session starts, a per-request policy runs each time the client makes an HTTP or HTTPS request.
-A per-request policy can include a subroutine, which starts a subsession.
-Multiple subsessions can exist at one time.
+A per-request policy can include a subroutine, which starts a sub-session.
+Multiple sub-sessions can exist at one time.
 One access policy and one per-request are specified within a virtual server.

 **It's important to note that APM first executes a per-session policy when a client